The Philosophy

 - Some all-purpose cleaner and paper towel (optional)

-This should satisfy those cleaning urges while keeping your focus where it belongs - on decluttering.
+This should be enough to satisfy any cleaning urges while keeping your focus where it belongs - on decluttering.
 I promise you’ll have plenty of time to deep clean once the transformation is complete.

 A Dedicated Notepad and Pen